sultanZtony/Friendly-Neighborhood-Car-Dealership-FNCD-/README.md

 openjdk version "17.0.6" 2023-01-17
 OpenJDK Runtime Environment Temurin-17.0.6+10 (build 17.0.6+10)
 OpenJDK 64-Bit Server VM Temurin-17.0.6+10 (build 17.0.6+10, mixed mode, sharing)

-Project 3.2 is an extension of Professor Bruce Montgomery's code from Project 2.2.

 Logger-n.txt files have been .gitignore(d).
 This program must me executed by the grader's local machine to produce those files.